jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ## Budget usage

-This section describes how would we use the funding money to develop [dstserver.cloud](https://dstserver.cloud).
+This section describes how would we use the funding money to develop the [dstserver.cloud](https://dstserver.cloud).

 ### Testing